-As of June 30, 2012, one customer accounted for 22% of trade accounts receivable.
+As of September 30, 2012, two customers accounted for 22% and 13% of trade accounts receivable, respectively.
 As of December 31, 2011, three customers accounted for 29%, 12%, and 10% of trade accounts receivable, respectively.

 A significant portion of sales is derived from certain customer relationships.
 The following is a summary of customers that represent greater than or equal to 10% of total gross sales: